 - Handling the patient’s medical record can be time saving and seamless.

 - Analysis of medical reports can be done with greater speed and security.

 - AI is being used in apps like Babylon in the UK, which gives medical consultation based on personal medical history and common medical knowledge.

-- The AiCure app of National Institute of Health can monitor the medication of a patient.
-The webcam of the smartphones integrated with AI confirms that patients are taking their prescription.
+- The AiCure app of the National Institute of Health can monitor the medication of a patient.
+The webcam of the smartphones integrated with AI confirms that patients are taking their prescriptions.

 - Formation of medicines via clinical trials takes years.
 The Ebola Virus Care program makes use of AI to scan existing medicines that could be recreated to fight against the disease.
 This time-saving method makes a difference that could end up saving thousands of lives.

 Technically speaking, no.